junobuild/docs/docs/comparison/vs-heroku.md

 Juno builds on that spirit — but for modern workloads and developers who want ownership, privacy, and a lightweight execution model without managing infrastructure.

-If you love Heroku’s simplicity but want a platform designed for the next decade, Juno is a natural evolution.
+If you love Heroku's simplicity but want a platform designed for the next decade, Juno is a natural evolution.

 ---